Decoherence across phase-space scales: From compass states to general quantum states: INTRODUCTION

 \section{INTRODUCTION}

-The phenomenon of interference is a crucial aspect of quantum mechanics~\cite{Gerry05book,ficek2005quantum}, capable of inducing nonclassical features between the composite components of a state~\cite{PhysRevX.9.021023,nemoto2003quantummetrology,pan2014,mitchell2004,Kwon2019,Zubairy2020,Jeong2001,Florian2018, Fabre2020, Mil86, YS86,Liu2024,Kienzler2016}, which can be characterized in position–momentum phase space via the Wigner function~\cite{CarlosNB15,Sch01,Davis2021,Chabaud2021,PhysRevX.5.021003}.
-Quantum interference in phase space can yield superoscillatory patterns, in which the phase-space area of a fundamental structure may surpass the typical uncertainty principle constraints~\cite{Robertson1929}.
+The phenomenon of interference is a crucial aspect of quantum mechanics~\cite{Gerry05book,ficek2005quantum}, capable of inducing nonclassical features between the composite components of a state~\cite{PhysRevX.9.021023,nemoto2003quantummetrology,pan2014,mitchell2004,Kwon2019,Zubairy2020,Jeong2001,Florian2018, Fabre2020, Mil86, YS86,Liu2024,Kienzler2016}, which can be characterized in position–momentum phase space via the Wigner function~\cite{Sch01,Davis2021,Chabaud2021,PhysRevX.5.021003}.
+Quantum interference in phase space can yield superoscillatory patterns, in which the phase space area of a fundamental structure may surpass the typical uncertainty principle constraints~\cite{Robertson1929}.
 This calls into question the widely held belief that phase-space features cannot be finer than the Planck scale ($\hbar$), demonstrating that quantum interference can develop phase-space features at sub-Planck scales ($\ll\hbar$)~\cite{Zurek2001,Howard2019}.
-These tiny phase-space features are critical since such fine features may lead to significant physical ramifications~\cite{zheng2025,Eff4,Toscano06,deng2024quantum,Park2023quantumrabi}.
+Sub-Planck features are critical since they may play a significant role in quantum metrology~\cite{zheng2025,Eff4,Toscano06,deng2024quantum}.

+Compass states~\cite{Zurek2001,Howard2019,naeem2021, naeem2022,PhysRevA.78.034101}, widely regarded as delivering sub-Planck features, can be understood as part of the broader class of circular superposition states~\cite{llhr-hn2y,hailin2024,8yqc-ynp4,PhysRevA.48.2213,PhysRevA.93.062323}.
+Multiphoton manipulations are crucial for advancing the nonclassical characteristics of quantum states~\cite{Chen2024, Wenger, Barnett2018, Guerrini, Zavatta_2008, Lund2024, Takase2021,naeem2023}.
+Their compatibility with modern experimental platforms provides a practical and accessible approach for generating nonclassical states~\cite{Alexei2006, Neergaard2006}.
+The application of photon addition and subtraction operations to the standard compass state (a superposition of four coherent states) results in the refinement of the corresponding phase space features~\cite{akhtar2024sub-shot}.
+This optimized version of the compass state may attain isotropic sub-Planck structures.